Crash-Sentinel/ttihp-verilog-implies-gate/README.md

 For more details, look into the info.md in the docs directory of this template.

-I hope I inspire you!
+I hope I inspired you!
 Good luck out there!

 Bennett Miller (c) 2025